Stryker Hip-Replacement Lawsuit Lawyer

 However, most people don’t know exactly what type of hip implant that they received in surgery and don’t know if a)their pain is attributable to the implant defect or b)they are at risk to the toxins in their body.
 If this applies to you, fear not; we can still help.
 All we need to do is make a quick phone call to your doctor or surgeon’s office to find out all of the details of your surgery, from what brand hip replacement was used to gathering information and testimony from your doctor about your follow-up appointments and reported symptoms.

-Call Auger & Auger Law Firm today to make sure that you may receive just compensation.
+Call Auger & Auger Accident and Injury Lawyers today to make sure that you may receive just compensation.
 Your call as well as your consultation are confidential and free of charge.
 If we take on your case, you do not pay a legal fee until and unless we make a recovery on your behalf.